cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

     cyr_info conf-all -C <path to imapd.conf> -M <path to cyrus.conf>

-**Important config** options: ``unixhierarchysep:`` and ``altnamespace:`` defaults have changed in :cyrusman:`imapd.conf(5)`.
+**Important config** options: ``unixhierarchysep:`` and ``altnamespace:`` defaults in :cyrusman:`imapd.conf(5)` changed in 3.0, which will affect you if you are upgrading to 3.2 from something earlier than 3.0.
 Implications are outlined in the Note in :ref:`imap-admin-namespaces-mode` and :ref:`imap-switching-alt-namespace-mode`.
 Please also see "Sieve Scripts," below.